To the Mothers of Science

 i) Mother of at least one child at the time of call launch

-ii) Researcher developing an activity at one of the BIST centers as a PhD student, Post-doc, research associate or equivalent; and with a contract/agreement with either an external institution (university, research center, research institution) or directly with one of the BIST centers.
+ii) Researcher developing an activity at one of the BIST centres as a PhD student, postdoctoral researchers, associate or equivalent; and with a contract/agreement with either an external institution (university, research centre, research institution) or directly with one of the BIST centres.

 iii) Submission of the online application form

 i) Candidates will be evaluated based on their scientific excellence and potential, and motivation to pursue a leadership position in academia or industry.